Formatting Your Text#

 A text paragraph is indicated by a blank line.
 That is, you need two line breaks to separate two fragments of text into two paragraphs.
 Single line breaks are treated as line breaks within a paragraph.

 These are all insert features, and the Insert menu has more.
-They are also listed in Insert Shortcuts.
+The keyboard shortcuts for them are also listed in Insert Shortcuts.

 Non-breaking spaces are highlighted by the syntax highlighter with an alternate coloured background, depending on the selected theme.